-Park Proximity & Equity Analysis
+Appendix 6.
+DNR-Required Park Proximity & Equity Analysis

 The State requires analyses and maps of park equity and park proximity.
-The utility of these analyses is to help Montgomery Parks provide services and facilities more equitably.
+The utility of these analyses is to help jurisdictions provide services and facilities more equitably.
 The investment for improving park proximity or park equity in a location should depend on more detailed analysis to determine whether improvements in access or improvements in facilities would fill the gap identified on the maps.
 Resulting recommendations could consist of: